A high credit score is your ticket to discounts in borrowing and insurance. It can also be key to landing a job or a rental home.

-Getting a free FICO score still takes a little finesse as it’s available from a limited (but growing) number of sources.
-If you ask FICO for your score, be prepared for a $19.95 charge.
+Getting a free FICO score still takes a little finesse, as it’s available from a limited but growing number of sources.
+If you ask FICO for your score, be prepared to be charged for it.

-Here are six ways to access your official FICO score free of charge (Looking at your credit score does not affect your credit, by the way):
+Following are six ways to access your official FICO score free of charge.
+Looking at your credit score does not affect your credit, by the way.

 - Bank of America